hmlongco/Factory/README.md

 A new approach to Container-Based Dependency Injection for Swift and SwiftUI.

+## Factory 2.1

+Factory 2.1 is coming soon!
+See the [announcement in Discussions](https://github.com/hmlongco/Factory/discussions/83).

 ## Factory 2.0

 Factory is strongly influenced by SwiftUI, and in my opinion is highly suited for use in that environment.
 Factory is...